mdkamrulamin/coldgrid-ai/README.md

 ColdGrid AI acts as the software intelligence layer for these systems.

-It allows users to create and monitor cold-storage devices, receive live telemetry, view system health, detect alerts, predict risk, and generate plain-English operational summaries.
+It allows users to create and monitor cold-storage devices, receive telemetry, view system health, detect alerts, predict risk, and generate plain-English operational summaries.

+The first version follows a software-first digital twin approach.
+Telemetry can be generated in two ways:

+- Through a browser-based demo simulation feature
-The first version follows a software-first digital twin approach, where a Python simulator sends realistic telemetry data to the backend as if it were coming from real hardware.
+- Through a Python simulator that sends telemetry to the backend like a real IoT device

+This makes the platform easy to demonstrate as a portfolio project while keeping the architecture realistic for future hardware integration.

 ---